phusion/baseimage-docker/README.md

 The shell script must be called `run`, must be executable, and is to be placed in the directory `/etc/service/<NAME>`.

-Here's an example showing you how a memached server runit entry can be made.
+Here's an example showing you how a memcached server runit entry can be made.

     ### In memcached.sh (make sure this file is chmod +x):
     #!/bin/sh